While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 Summary & Our Choice for the Best Dog Shampoo

-Picking an appropriate shampoo for your dog’s coat isn’t always easy.
-While shampoos can help maintain a healthy coat, it’s important to avoid harsh chemicals and overbathing, as this can strip essential oils.
+Picking the best dog shampoo for your pup’s coat isn’t always easy.
+While shampoos can help maintain a healthy coat, avoiding harsh chemicals and overbathing is important, as this can strip essential oils.

 Our top pick is the 4Legger Oatmeal Dog Shampoo.
 This excellent formula is free from harsh chemicals, contains soothing oatmeal, and is certified organic.

-I hope this article has helped you choose the best dog shampoo for your pet.
+We hope this article has helped you choose the best dog shampoo for your pet.
 If you have any further questions about dog shampoos, please use our comments form to get in touch.
+You may also want to read our guide to why you shouldn’t use Head and Shoulders shampoo on your dog.